Expedia names Chelsea Clinton to board of directors

 Expedia just named Chelsea Clinton to its board of directors.

-In a public filing posted Friday, the travel site said it named Clinton -- the daughter of Hillary Clinton -- as a member of its board on Thursday, expanding the size of the board from 13 to 14.
+In a public filing posted Friday, the travel site said it named Clinton -- the daughter of Hillary Clinton -- as a member of its board on Thursday.

 Expedia (EXPE) said Clinton will be paid "in accordance with the company's standard compensation policies" for board members.
-According to a proxy statement from August, in 2015, non-employee members of Expedia's board were paid a $45,000 "annual retainer" and awarded $250,000 worth of stock.

 Related: Chelsea Clinton embraces her Twitter sass